opendevstack/ods-core/README.md

 ![](https://4e53c33a6387.ngrok.io/images/buildStatus.svg)

 ## Introduction
-OpenDevStack (ODS) Core houses the all the central infrastructure components.
+OpenDevStack (ODS) Core houses all the central infrastructure components.

 All the contained components except Atlassian tools are built in the Openshift central `ods` namespace.